Clinical Trials Design & Management: Certificate

 Students may take individual courses based on experience and professional goals.
 An understanding of Medical Terminology is recommended.

 Candidates for the certificate must complete all required courses, 17.4 CEUs (174 hours) ) in the curriculum.
 Once a candidate has completed the necessary coursework, an application for the Certificate of Completion must be submitted.
-Applications are due, along with a $50 non-refundable fee and unofficial SF State transcripts, showing successful completion of all necessary classes.
+Applications are due, along with unofficial SF State transcripts, showing successful completion of all necessary classes.

 Individuals who pursue a Clinical Trials Design & Management, or Clinical Development Fundamentals certificate from SF State Extended Learning are professionals, often with advanced degrees, working in science, health care, technology or management.

 The time it takes for participants to finish the certificate of completion varies according to students' availability and experience.
 The 17.4-CEU Certificate of Completion (174 hours) may be accomplished in as short a time as three semesters, or students may take as long as needed, up to three years.

 The cost of the program is calculated on a per-class basis.
 Class tuition is available online at our website with each course description.
 Prices may vary each semester.
 There are no additional costs for course materials,.

 The cost of the Clinical Trials Design & Management certificate of completion is $4,790.

 All classes are held online.
 Required courses are generally offered two to three times a year.
 Electives are held once or twice a year, as necessary.
 Once you have registered and paid for classes, you may log in to iLearn using your SF State ID & Password.

 To ensure you have access to the course before the first class meeting, please enroll at least THREE weeks before the start date.
 Payment is due upon registration.